-In late 1947 three recent University of Manitoba graduates – Ernest J. Smith (1944), Dennis H. Carter (1945) and Walter L. Katelnikoff (1944) – partnered to established an architecture firm which would go on to be one of the central players in the development and definition of design in Winnipeg during the 20th century.
-At this time Smith had recently returned from a Master’s degree in architecture from the Massachusetts Institute of Technology and had worked with Katelnikoff at the Winnipeg architectural practice of Northwood and Chivers.
-During his academic years Carter worked for several months for Cowin and Co.
+In late 1947 three University of Manitoba graduates – Ernest J. Smith (1944), Dennis H. Carter (1945) and Walter L. Katelnikoff (1944) – partnered to establish an architecture firm that would go on to become one of the central players in the development and definition of design in Winnipeg during the twentieth century.
+At the time, Smith had recently returned from the Massachusetts Institute of Technology with a Master in Architecture and had worked with Katelnikoff at the Winnipeg architectural practice of Northwood and Chivers.
+During his academic years, Carter worked for several months for Cowin and Co.
 Reinforced Concrete Engineers and then spent two years with Moody Moore Architects.
-Katelnikoff had also worked for one year in the offices of Moody and Moore.
-The new firm, with the name of Smith Carter Katelnikoff, rented offices – for $17.50 per month – at 289½ Garry Street.
+Katelnikoff had worked for one year in the offices of Moody Moore.
+The new firm, with the name Smith Carter Katelnikoff, rented offices for $17.50 per month at 289½ Garry Street.

-As a new practice of young men, Smith Carter Katelnikoff began with modest commissions, but quickly moved to take advantage of the post-war boom in construction.
-They early on made a name for themselves with such early projects as the 1948 renovation of their offices (on Portage Avenue East) followed by such academic works as Varennes School (22 Varennes Avenue, 1951), Ecole Marion (619 Des Meurons Rue, 1952) and Norwood Collegiate (188 St. Mary’s Road, 1955).
-Indeed, the demand was such that the trio added a fourth partner – the experienced E. Fitz Munn – in 1954.
-In 1959, with Munn and Katelnikoff having departed in, respectively, 1956 and 1958, Smith and Carter were joined by James E. Searle, another University of Manitoba architecture graduate.
+As a new practice of young men, Smith Carter Katelnikoff began with modest commissions and quickly moved to take advantage of the post-war boom in construction.
+The firm made a name for itself early on with such projects as the 1948 renovation of its offices (on Portage Avenue East) followed by such academic works as Varennes School (22 Varennes Avenue, 1951), Ecole Marion (619 Des Meurons Rue, 1952) and Norwood Collegiate (188 St. Mary’s Road, 1955).
+The demand was such that the trio added a fourth partner – the experienced E. Fitz Munn – in 1954.
+In 1959, with Munn and Katelnikoff having departed in 1956 and 1958, respectively, Smith and Carter were joined by James E. Searle, another University of Manitoba architecture graduate.

-Given this busy era growth, in 1961 Smith, Carter, Searle and Associates decided to move and expand their offices on a larger site.
-The new structure, unveiled the following year at 1190 Waverley was a one-storey arrangement dominated by glass with masonry detailing presented in a highly systematic, orthogonal scheme.
-This more copious facility proved to be fortunate as the following decade brought yet greater success.
+Given this busy growth era, in 1961 Smith, Carter, Searle and Associates decided to move and expand its offices on a larger site.
+The new structure, unveiled the following year at 1190 Waverley was one storey, dominated by glass with masonry detailing presented in a highly systematic, orthogonal scheme.
+The larger facility came at a good time, as the following decade brought yet greater success.
 In 1962 the firm was responsible for the design of the University of Manitoba Animal Science Building (12 Dafoe Road), a two-storey structure whose courtyard recalls that of the nearby School of Architecture.
-In 1965 Smith, Carter, Searle created a new home for the University of Manitoba School of Art (56 Curry Place; now the Architecture II Building) directly adjacent to the School of Architecture – this design featuring a higher degree of masonry in concert with contemporary architectural trends.
+In 1965 Smith, Carter, Searle created a new home for the University of Manitoba School of Art (56 Curry Place, now the Architecture II Building) directly adjacent to the School of Architecture.
+The design featured a higher degree of masonry in concert with contemporary architectural trends.
 That same year a similar programme was employed at the neighbouring University of Manitoba Music Building (65 Dafoe Road).